UIUC-iSchool-DataViz/is445_obuobg_spring2025/week10/lecture10p1.md

 ---

-## Guest lecturers for the remaining weeks
+## Guest lecturer for the remaining weeks

 notes:
 gone, etc, who is taking over and a bit about them